Staff Report | DFW Newsflash | August 2019

-American Airlines has started using biometric boarding for customers departing from Dallas Fort Worth International Airport (DFW).
+FORT WORTH, Texas — American Airlines began using biometric boarding for customers departing from Dallas Fort Worth International Airport (DFW) this week with the launch of the biometric boarding program at its largest hub.

-American customers traveling on select international departures from DFW Terminal D can now use the one-step facial recognition program to scan and verify their identity with U.S. Customs and Border Protection (CBP) instead of scanning their boarding pass at the gate as they normally would do.
+American customers traveling on select international departures from DFW Terminal D can now enjoy additional convenience during the departure process.
+Instead of scanning boarding passes, the new one-step facial recognition program will scan and verify a customer’s identity with U.S. Customs and Border Protection (CBP) in seconds at the gate.
+With this new process, no customer biometrics will ever be stored.

 “American is committed to ensuring that DFW remains a premier gateway,” said Cedric Rockamore, Vice President of DFW Hub Operations at American.
 “As its largest hub, implementing new technology like biometric boarding gives us the opportunity to enhance the airport experience in partnership with CBP.
 This new technology allows us to provide a more seamless and modern experience for both our customers and team members.”